Smart ideas that are saving a species

 Smart Transmitters

 Keeping an eye on a shy nocturnal bird was proving tricky, so the Kākāpō Recovery Programme solved the problem with experimental activity-tracking smart transmitters.
 They’re worn by every bird and connect with data networks to remotely monitor their activity.
-The system provides daily online reports and can even show which kākāpō have mated, who with, and how long for!
-There’s no such thing as privacy if you’re endangered!
+The system provides daily online reports and can even show which kākāpō have mated, who with, and how long for; there’s no such thing as privacy if you’re endangered!

 Smarty-Pants Spokes-Bird